Buzut/steroids/README.md

 #### `steroids` prefix
 Functions are prefixed by `steroids_` to avoid collision.
 If you want to rename them, you can do so with a project wide search and replace to replace all instances of `steroids_` by the awesome name you chose.

+## Performance & junk removal
+This theme used to do a lot to remove "junk" WordPress defaults.
+It still does a few things but in the end, this is better managed by a third party plugin.

+In addition to remove useless stylesheets, JavaScript files and markup added by WordPress and plugins alike, one thing that can really boost load times & general performance is to unload plugins alltogether when they are not needed.
+You save MySQL queries, PHP processing time and polar bears 🐻‍❄️ at the same time!

+Seriously, a lot of plugins are of no use on most pages:
+* a form plugin running its logic, loading its styles and JS on **every page**,
+* an image optimisation plugin that isn't meant for frontend but still loads on every request?

+**#WTF don't you think?**

+For that very reason, I use [Asset CleanUp Pro](https://shareasale.com/r.cfm?b=1448730&u=2800929&m=92973&urllink=&afftrack=) on every site I build.
+It allows you to unload any core, theme and plugin CSS/JS site-wide or on a per-page basis.
+It also allows you to completely control when a plugin executes its PHP code.

+There's more, it allows you to remove all useless WordPress styles, assets and markup (like image emojis, comments RSS feed etc).

+Note: if you buy the plugin via the previous link, It'll buy me a coffe.
+That will help support my work.
+Also, there is a [free version](https://wordpress.org/plugins/wp-asset-clean-up/) that's nice too if you don't need the features of the Pro version.

 ## Contributing
 There's sure room for improvement, so feel free to hack around and submit PRs!